The Different Stages of Play and How They Help Kids Learn

 Children don’t really grasp the concept of winning and losing until age 4 or 5, which is when competitive play can kick in.
 In supportive environments, a little competition can be healthy, Scott says, since it helps kids understand that losing isn’t the end of the world.
 To introduce your child to the notion of winning, losing and taking turns, start with a simple board game like Candy Land.
 If even that seems too upsetting, try a game where players are on the same team working toward a common goal, like Richard Scarry’s Busytown Eye Found It or the Sneaky, Snacky Squirrel Game.

-The American Academy of Pediatrics recommends that children 6 and up get at least one hour of physical activity each day.
-Not only does it help little Tasmanian devils burn off energy, but also studies have shown that physically active kids are less likely to become active adults.
+The American Academy of Pediatrics (AAP) recommends that children 6 and up get at least one hour of physical activity each day.
+Not only does it help little ones burn off energy, but studies have also shown that physically active kids are more likely to become active adults.
 It also helps kids improve balance, coordination and cardiovascular health, Shaheen says.
-Playing tag, climbing playground gyms and playing hopscotch are all great ways for kids to get active and strengthen their muscles.
-Rough-and-tumble play (also called horseplay or big body play) is a specific kind of physical play that can involve wrestling or pretend fighting, and may be part of games about superheroes or good and bad guys.
-This type of roughhousing can make some parents nervous, but while adult supervision is necessary so kids don’t get hurt, horseplay is actually healthy and linked to normal brain development.
+Playing tag, climbing playground gyms, kicking around balls and playing hopscotch are all great ways for kids to get active and strengthen their muscles.
+Rough-and-tumble play (also called horseplay or big-body play) is a specific kind of physical play that can involve wrestling or pretend fighting.
 Rough play can also help children release energy, satisfy their need for close physical contact and encourage them to take appropriate risks.
 Just be sure to supervise.